Welcome to Crescent School's Admissions Update e-newsletter.

 Most of our pupils enter at Reception and at Year 3, though pupils are welcome at any age, dependent on a place being available.

-Our Registrar, Mrs Helen Morley, will be pleased to talk you through the admissions process and current availability.
+Our Registrar, Mrs Becky Witcomb, will be pleased to talk you through the admissions process and current availability.
 Please contact her on 01788 523851 or email admissions@crescentschool.co.uk.

 To request a prospectus please click here.